 To get more information about different options for homeowners after a natural disaster, go to FHA's Disaster Relief Options for FHA Homeowners website.

 During times of natural disasters, the VA encourages loan holders and servicers to:

-Mortgage lenders and servicers may also provide relief from foreclosure by offering flexible loss mitigation options to borrowers following a natural disaster.
+Mortgage lenders and servicers often also provide relief from foreclosure by offering flexible loss mitigation options to borrowers following a natural disaster.
 Possible relief options include:

-Additionally, FEMA offers financial assistance so individuals and families whose property has been damaged or destroyed as a result of a federally declared disaster can make their mortgage payments or repair the home.
+Additionally, FEMA offers financial assistance to individuals and families whose property has been damaged or destroyed as a result of a federally declared disaster so they can make their mortgage payments or repair the home.
 Go to www.fema.gov for more information.